megoshmego/React/NOTES/intro/5_class-v-functional-components.md

-This video script is about React components and their definition, specifically the transition from class-based components to functional components with the introduction of React Hooks.
-Below are key terms you might want to study:

 1. **React Components**: Components are independent, reusable pieces in React.
 They serve as the building blocks of any React application.